mikebramble/ISIS-image-processing-scripts/README.md

 ## script_gdal_batch_translate

 This is a simple script to convert .cub files in directory to .tif files using gdal_tranlsate.

+## script_system_list_parameter

+This is a simple script that will loop through a series of spacecraft labels and make a text file of a desired parameter (e.g., phase angle).

 ## SCRIPT_NAME